kowainik/summoner/README.md

 There are several options you can use to set particular configurations for new projects (in increasing order of priority):

 1. Default configuration file (`~/.summoner.toml`).
+2. Fields `user.login`, `user.name` and `user.email` from `~/.gitconfig`.
-2. Explicitly specified configuration file by `--file FILENAME` option (used instead of the default one if specified).
+3. Explicitly specified configuration file by `--file FILENAME` option (used instead of the default one if specified).
-3. Options that are stated by CLI arguments.
+4. Options that are stated by CLI arguments.
-4. User input.
+5. User input.
 It could be
     * **TUI** – User data specified in the window of `summon-tui`.
     * **CLI** – Interactively inputted answers during execution of the `summon` command (for the options that were not specified on previous steps).